xzl01/ghc/docs/users_guide/phases.rst

     :type: dynamic
     :category: linking

-    :default: all
+    :default: some

     This option affects the processing of RTS control options given either on the command line or via the :envvar:`GHCRTS` environment variable.
-There are three possibilities:
+There are five possibilities:

     ``-rtsopts=none``
         Disable all processing of RTS options.
 If ``+RTS`` appears